zen-xu/ghostty/README.md

 $ cd macos && xcodebuild -configuration ReleaseLocal
 ```

-We currently don't support any way to do this from
-the command line so you'll have to open Xcode graphically.
-If you want a release
-build, I highly recommend you use
+If you want a release build, I highly recommend you use
 [the official continuous builds](https://github.com/mitchellh/ghostty/releases/tag/tip).

 If Ghostty is crashing on launch with an error about codesigning, you've